cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 The runtime complexity of the algorithm is $O(n + m)$, because depth first search is performed twice.
 Building the condensation graph is also $O(n+m).$

 Finally, it is appropriate to mention [topological sort](topological-sort.md) here.
+In step 1, we find the vertices in the order of increasing exit time.
+If $G$ is acyclic, this corresponds to a (reversed) topological sort of $G$.
 In step 2, the algorithm finds strongly connected components in decreasing order of their exit times.
 Thus, it finds components - vertices of the condensation graph - in an order corresponding to a topological sort of the condensation graph.

 ## Implementation
 ```{.cpp file=strongly_connected_components}